celso-henrique/changelog-generator/readme.md

 # Changelog Generator

-Simple local tool to generate a changelog from GitHub commits between two tags.
+Local tool to generate changelogs from GitHub commits between releases.

-The script fetches commits from a repository, filters them by author and commit type, and generates a structured changelog in Markdown format.
-It is designed to run locally without requiring CI/CD pipeline changes or additional infrastructure.
+The script fetches commits from a GitHub repository, applies author and commit-type filters, parses conventional-style commit messages, and generates a structured changelog.
+It can also optionally publish the generated changelog to a specific Confluence page.

+Designed to run locally, without requiring CI/CD pipeline changes or additional infrastructure.

 ---

 ## Features

-- Fetch commits between two Git tags
+- Fetch commits between Git tags
+- Accepts **one or two version parameters**
+- Automatically resolves the previous tag when only one version is provided
-- Filter commits by author
+- Filter commits by author (login, name, or email)
-- Parse conventional-style commit messages
+- Parse conventional-style commit messages (robust and tolerant)
 - Group changes by type
-- Generate a `CHANGELOG.md` file
+- Generate local changelog output
+- Include links to GitHub pull requests
+- Optionally publish the changelog to Confluence
 - Runs locally with minimal setup

 ---